AdaCore/ada_coding_standards/source/guidelines/exception_usage.rst

 .. code:: Ada

    Fuel_Limits : exception;
    ...
    if Fuel_Exhaused (This) then
       raise Fuel_Limits;
    end if;

+"""""""
+Notes
+"""""""

 This restriction is detected by GNATcheck with the Raising_Predefined_Exceptions rule applied.

 -----------------------------------------------------
 No Unhandled Application-Defined Exceptions (EXU02)